 |Speed||Slower as compared to SDHC||Slower as compared to SDHC|

-What is the difference between SDHC and SD Cards? … SDHC is the same physical size and shape as standard SD but meets the new SD specification of version 2.0.
-If the SD card is 4GB or above, it is classed as an SDHC card.
+How do SDHC and SD Cards differ?
+In terms of size and shape, SDHC cards are the same size and shape as SD cards but conform to the new SD 2.0 specifications An SD card 4GB or above we classify as an SDHC card.
 Currently, SDHC specifications allow for memory cards of a capacity between 4GB and 32GB.